CLINICAL NEUROLOGY: THEORY TO PRACTICE-Teaching course

 AHC-Asymmetrical weakness with wasting more than weakness and fasciculation

-*Neuromuscular junction-*Symmetrical proximal weakness with early EOM involvement with fatiguability and fluctuation suggest neuromuscular junction disease.
+Neuromuscular junction-Symmetrical proximal weakness with early EOM involvement with fatiguability and fluctuation suggests neuromuscular junction disease.

 Muscle-Pure motor proximal weakness without fatiguability and fluctuation suggest muscle disease and Preserved reflexes.